 Conclusion

-Using sc.exe for remote execution is a powerful technique that can be used by red team members to gain access to systems and exfiltrate data.
-By creating a new service and specifying the executable that the service should run, you can execute code on a remote system without having to upload a file or execute a command directly.
-However, it is important to note that sc.exe can also be used by attackers to execute malicious code on a system, so it is important for organizations to monitor for suspicious activity and to implement security controls to prevent unauthorized access.
+Using sc.exe for remote execution is a powerful technique that red team members can use to access systems and exfiltrate data.
+By creating a new service and specifying the executable that the service should run, you can execute code on a remote system without uploading a file or executing a command directly.
+However, attackers can also use sc.exe to execute malicious code on a system, so organizations must monitor suspicious activity and implement security controls to prevent unauthorized access.